niravb1992/vhosts.local/README.md

 ## Modifying the virtual host created by vhost.py

-Open your httpd-vhosts.conf file and edit the `<VirtualHost *:80>` entry corresponding to your site as you wish!
+1. Open your httpd-vhosts.conf file and edit the `<VirtualHost *:80>` entry corresponding to your site as you wish!
+2. Restart apache to get the changes to show up

 ## Modifying .base-vhost.txt